cynkra/dataset-repo/README.md

 ## Quality control
-- Use [Broken Link Checker](http://www.brokenlinkcheck.com/) to validate that a user cannot accidentally kill the web
+- Use [Broken Link Checker](http://www.brokenlinkcheck.com/) to validate that a user cannot accidentally kill the web.

 ## Upload datasets
 - Create a new database on the server.